ukhsa-collaboration/covid-19-app-ios-ag-public/Docs/CI.md

 This jobs runs periodically.
 It checks the build number on `master`.
 If there’s a tag for the build number, but there has been new commits since then, it will increment the build number and commits to `master`.

-The script looks for tags of the currect shape, with correct `variant` set to `scenarios` and `build` set to the current build number, but ignores the version.
+The script looks for tags of the correct shape, with correct `variant` set to `scenarios` and `build` set to the current build number, but ignores the version.
 For example, these would both match as a tag for build 5:

 * `scenarios-v1.0-5`
 * `scenarios-somethingelse-5`